Both Scissor Lifts and Boom Lifts are used to hoist workers up to areas that are high and therefore hard to reach.

 you are working on platforms higher than 11 metres, you will need a WorkCover High Risk Work Licence issued for the State in which you will be using the equipment.

-Remember working at height is risky business so take necessary precaution and stay safe.
+Remember working at height is risky business so take necessary precautions and stay safe.